 - Middle East History

-In January 2016, I began serving as the Academic Coordinator for Colorado State University's Office of Defense Engagement (ODE).
+I am also the Academic Coordinator for Colorado State University's Office of Defense Engagement (ODE).
 One of my principal responsibilities is overseeing the ODE’s three Graduate Certificates in Applied Global Stability: Agriculture; Natural Resources; Water Resources.
-The Graduate Certificates in Applied Global Stability (AGS) are designed to meet the global stability needs of senior non-commissioned officers and mid-career officers in the Special Operations (SOF) and Civil Affairs communities as well as the global stability needs of other Department of Defense, USAID, Peace Corps, and and other professionals working to address the United Nations Sustainable Development Goals.
+The Graduate Certificates in Applied Global Stability (AGS) are designed to provide knowledge about global stability to non-commissioned officers and company- and field-grade officers in the Special Operations and Civil Affairs communities as well as other professionals in the Department of Defense, U.S. Agency for International Development, Peace Corps and other entities working to address the United Nations’ Sustainable Development Goals.
 CSU graduate students are encouraged enroll in an AGS certificate that meets their professional goals and aspirations as well.
-Each AGS certificate may be completed on campus or online.
+Each AGS certificate requires 12 credits and can be completed on campus or online.
 The certificate program is administered by CSU’s Office of Defense Engagement through the School of Global Environmental Sustainability.

 Courses I teach regularly: